This college is responding to an often-ignored population: Working adults

 On Wednesday, Paul Quinn will become the first historically Black college to partner with Guild Education, a Denver-based firm that works with companies such as Walmart and Lowe’s to provide education benefits to employees.

-Paul Quinn is among nearly a dozen colleges and universities, including Southern New Hampshire University and the University of Florida, offering credentials and degrees through Guild.
+Paul Quinn is among dozens of colleges and universities, including Southern New Hampshire University and the University of Florida, offering credentials and degrees through Guild.
 Employees of the companies in the Guild network can access all of Paul Quinn’s courses and four-year-degree programs.
 The college has short-term credential programs and accelerated degrees designed for working adults.

 “This is about unlocking the potential of America’s workforce,” Sorrell said.
 “It’s about moving people forward using higher education in a way that is accessible and doesn’t make people feel excluded.
 It’s giving people access to a tomorrow in a place that feels comfortable to them."